yoursunny/NDNts/packages/l3pkt/README.md

 assert.equal(interest2.name.toString(), "/A");

 // We got a Data type, too.
-// You can set Interest fields via constructor or setters. const data = new Data();
+// You can set fields via constructor or setters. const data = new Data(interest.name, Data.FreshnessPeriod(5000));
-data.name = interest.name;
-data.freshnessPeriod = 5000;
 data.content = new TextEncoder().encode("hello NDNts");
 ```